zmej-serow/liteconfig/README.md

 ```

 ### TO-DO:
-- Add tests!
-- To remember comments and visual structure of read .ini document in write() method.
+- Keep comments when writing previously read config.
-- Add parsers for various formats of hierarchical configs (with subsections).
+- Parsers for various formats of hierarchical configs (with subsections).

 ### History:
 - 0.0.1: initial release.
 - 0.0.2: added option to raise exception or return None/False for absent properties or sections.
 - 0.0.3: minor fixes in documentation.
+- 0.1.0: added tests.
+Removed '1' and '0' from parsed booleans, as it conflicts with parsing numbers.